cyristo/apifit/README.md

 Data Driven test style
 ----------------------
-As Apifit is based on FitNesse, it inherits of its embeded data driven testing capabilities.
+As Apifit is based on FitNesse, it inherits of its data driven testing capabilities.
 A table can contain multiple rows, testing the same API with different inputs and outputs.

 An interesting Apifit feature is that test inputs data can be some parts of the host name or path to the API, as well as any GET parameters or POST payloads.
-For example, this capability enables you to check the same endpoint on different environment, or different version of the service within the same test table.
+For example, this capability enables you to check the same endpoint on different environments, or different version of the service within the same test table.

 To demonstrate this, let's consider that the **typicode** part of the **jsonplaceholder.typicode.com** host is variable.
-Let's consider as well that the full path is variable.
+Let's consider that the full path is variable as well.

-We first create two FitNesse variables for the host and the path.

-These FitNesse variables contparts of the string
+First we create two FitNesse variables (API_HOST, API_PATH) for the **host** and the **path**.
+These FitNesse variables contains the Apitfit variable parts (named host_var and path_vat] into brackets [].

 ```
 !define API_HOST {jsonplaceholder.[host_var].com}
 !define API_PATH {/[path_var]}
 ```
-Here is the test table description in FitNesse wiki :
+These variables are now used in the test table.
 ```
 |ddt:API Fixture|${API_HOST}|${API_PATH}                     |
 |[host_var]     |[path_var] |id|status code?|$.[0].name?     |